-As a business owner, setting yourself up for growth in 2024 requires more than just hard work; it demands strategic planning and innovation.
+As a business owner, setting yourself up for growth this year requires more than just hard work; it demands strategic planning and innovation.

 Plus, you can check out the entire webinar from beginning to end.